• Skip to primary navigation

 Round white pan filled with cooked tomato sauce with a wooden spoon in the pan.

-Why you’ll love this recipe
+Why this simple tomato sauce recipe works

 Ingredient for san Marzano tomato sauce with labels over each ingredient.